by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; Photo by Matthieu Joannon on Unsplash…

 Parting Shot On Job Applications

 A solid resume is a critical part of the job application process — but it’s not the only part.
-You may not receive a job offer for dozens of reasons, most beyond your control.
+You might not receive a job offer for dozens of reasons, most beyond your control.
 You might have the perfect resume, but lose out to an applicant who went to the same college as did the CEO.
-You might have founded the local feline rescue society, only to have the person reading your resume be a cat hater.
-Don’t dwell on the reason — just move on to the next job application.
+You might have founded the local feline rescue society, only to have the person reading your resume hate cats.
+Don’t dwell on the reason; just move on to the next job application.
 After all, would you want to work for someone who uses such insane criteria to select their employees?

 Finally, good luck — it’s rough out there, but if a no-talent bacterium like Glenn Beck can keep finding jobs, there’s hope for anyone.

-Related Article: Self Marketing 101: You Are A Professional _____
+Related Article: Fill In The Blank: You Are A Professional [ ____________ ]